oracle-livelabs/database/db-operator-with-cicd/4-walkthrough-jenkins/jenkins-setup.md

 }
 ```

-1. On GitHub, navigate to your own fork of the repository.
+1. On GitHub, navigate to your fork of the repository.
 2. To create webhooks, navigate to Settings -> Webhooks then click on `Add webhook`

       ![Webhooks Location](images/where-webhooks.png " ")